ChillDafuq0ut/proj2/README.md

 # proj2

-I believe I completed the project to the required degree.
-I was uncertain of what edits I was supposed to make to the world, so in addition to my previously created eatery, and a empty world I made one version of each with a white ball in it.
-If there is anything I need to fix let me know and I will get on it
+I tried to fix the problems but I'm not sure what the issue was with the lidar/camera, as the only details given was that it was Xed out.
+I the problems with  " Launch the world (which includes a white ball)" and "housed inside the world" were about it not having its own set world.
+I wasn't sure what the requirements were for another world so I made a new world with just white balls surrounded by walls with the robot inside.